SigmaHQ/sigma-specification/appendix_meta_rules.md

 ###  Filter rules

-The purpose of Filter rules is to cover the same tuning for many rules.
-They are used to suppress matches of multiple rules.
-This is most commonly useful for environment specific tuning where a false positive prone application is used in an organization and it's false positives are accepted.
+The purpose of Filter rules is to apply the same tuning on many rules with the goal to suppress matches of multiple rules.
+This is most commonly useful for environment specific tuning where a false positive prone application is used in an organization and its false positives are accepted.
 Example: A valid GPO script that triggers X Sigma rules.